In this article, I will investigate the below issue

 - The Web config file might have been modified in incorrect format.

-- An Application Pool might have been stopped.
+- An Application Pool is stopped.

 The Web config file was modified in incorrect format